leberns/spfx-tests-sp2019/README.md

 * The tests have to select elements on the DOM and then fire events or read properties of the elements to see if the components made the right thing.
   * To make the css selection more reliable it was added manually the CSS class "ibr-spfx-test-sp2019" to the higher element in the React application.
 Look for this css class at ItemsBrowser.tsx.
   * Look the tests written for the [Office UI Fabric React components](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/office-ui-fabric-react/src/components/).
-They might help to figure out how to test some specific component like [`TextField`](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/office-ui-fabric-react/src/components/TextField/TextField.test.tsx) ~~or the [`DetailsList`](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/office-ui-fabric-react/src/components/DetailsList/DetailsList.test.tsx)~~.
+They might help to figure out how to test some specific component like [`TextField`](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/office-ui-fabric-react/src/components/TextField/TextField.test.tsx) ~~or the [`DetailsList`](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/office-ui-fabric-react/src/components/DetailsList/DetailsList.test.tsx)~~ (the tests here do not work for DetailsList, work in progress!).
   * In general it is a good idea to avoid using the HTML property `id`, as pages can contain many instances of the same web part, prefer css classes instead.

 ## Commands for this Solution